alfattd/ollama/README.md

 # Ollama

-Install LLM localy using Ollama with docker
+Install LLM localy using Ollama with Docker

 ## Prerequisites
 - Git